lfedgeai/SPEAR/spear-next/ai-docs/spearlet-function-interface-design-en.md

 ## Integration with Existing Architecture

 ### 1. Coordination with SMS
-- Optional registration to SMS when creating new tasks
+- Tasks are registered and ensured via SMS events
 - Support SMS task discovery and load balancing
-- Execution status can be synchronized to SMS
+- Execution status and results can be synchronized to SMS

 ### 2. Integration with Artifact Management
 - Use unified `ArtifactSpec` specification